-Operating period: From August 16, 2021 through March 31, 2022 (a total of 221 days)
+Operating period: From August 16, 2021 through March 31, 2022

 Organizing the Ibaraki Prefecture Cluster Response Task Force and Providing Cluster Response Support to 472 Facilities

 Besides the above dispatch of doctors and other medical professionals, the University Hospital set up a secretariat for the Ibaraki Prefecture Cluster Response Task Force inside the hospital to establish a field support system.
 The hospital swiftly dispatched doctors, nurses, and laboratory technicians (specimen collection) to cluster sites each day, resulting in medical workers being dispatched a total of 578 times to a total of 472 facilities.